-By this day and age, we have all worked remotely at one point or other: answering emails, responding to texts, logging into your system to just check on things.
-We’ve done it when we’re home sick, during a family vacation, even at night when we’re supposed to be shut down.
-And there are tons and tons are articles out there that give you the same advice about establishing work/life boundaries, setting up a routine, allow mental “getaway” time, etc.
+By this time in 2020, we have all worked remotely at one point or other: answering emails, responding to texts, logging into your system to just check on things.
+We’ve done it when we’re homesick, during a family vacation, even at night when we’re supposed to be shut down.
+And there are tons of articles online that give advice about establishing work/life boundaries, setting up a routine, allow mental “getaway” time, etc.

 This is not that article.

-While Njevity has an HQ with regular officemates, many team members strictly work remote all over the country, and the company has an open policy when it comes to work-from-home requests.
+While Njevity, Inc. has an HQ with regular officemates, many team members only work remotely all over the country.
+The company also has an open policy when it comes to work-from-home requests.
 After all, PowerGP Online is designed to help our customers have the freedom to accomplish their work where they desire, so why shouldn’t we encourage our own team to live out what we promise to our customers?

 Having lived out the remote work life for so long, here are 5 ways to be a successful (stressed) remote worker:

 It cannot be said enough.
 Remote workers are just as much at risk of burnout as in-office workers.
 (They may even be more at-risk!)
 Burnout isn’t just about working too much.
 It is caused by a Petri-dish-blend of the never-ending task list, mixed with your computer always staring at you from the corner of the room, and compounded with additional daily stressors.
 In other words, at the end of an in-office workday, you physically remove yourself from work.
 If you work from home, you don’t – and therefore lack the psychological signal that it’s time to put work away.
 When we answer an email from the couch at 9PM after working all day, we feel dignified.
 When we answer an email at 9PM at home after working from home all day, we’re still working.